-Since Asia-Pacific International University's philosophy is educative, first instances of cheating or plagiarism, if minor, will bring a warning and penalties ranging from the awarding of a fail grade for the test, deduction of marks or requiring the resubmission of an assignment.
-Students in their second or later semesters will be penalised more heavily than beginning students.
-Illustrative penalties are:
+Since the University utilizes a redemptive approach to discipline, first instances of cheating or plagiarism, if minor, will bring a warning and penalties ranging from the deduction of marks, resubmission of an assignment, or awarding of a failing grade for the assignment/test in question.
+Students in their second or later semesters will be penalized more heavily than beginning students.
+Illustrative penalties include:

-- First offence: penalties range from the issuing of a fail grade for the specific test or examination, or substantial deduction of marks to zero marks for an assignment. - Second offence (counting all courses taken at Asia-Pacific International University): fail grade for the course. - Third offence (counting all courses taken at Asia-Pacific International University): the student may be discontinued from further study at Asia-Pacific International University.
+- First offence: penalties range from the substantial deduction of marks for an assignment, giving zero marks for an assignment, or issuing a failing grade for a specific test or examination. - Second offence (counting all courses taken at Asia-Pacific International University): failing grade for the course. - Third offence (counting all courses taken at the University): the student may be dismissed from further study at the University.

-All instances of serious cheating or plagiarism will be recorded and the documentation placed in the student's academic file.
+All instances of plagiarism or serious cheating will be recorded, and documentation placed in the student's academic file.